by KD Miller

 He doesn't trust me.
 But, why should he?
 The boys had possibly been abused for years.

-On the morning of his wedding, he packed his bag and took the train to Denison, where he checked into the hotel where they had their first lunch date almost six months prior.
+On the morning of his wedding, Frank packed his bag, boarded a train, and checked into the hotel where they had their first lunch date almost six months prior.
 For the first time in his life, Frank took a real bath, meaning he didn't have to share the water with someone else.
-The next morning, after the wedding, Frank opened his eyes to stare at her in bed.
+The following morning, after the wedding, Frank opened his eyes to stare at her in bed.
 After a moment's hesitation, he whispered, "That's the best sleep I ever got in my life."
 Catrina remembered her heart leaping with joy, until he muttered, "I didn't get bit by a single bug."
 Not exactly romantic words a bride wants to hear first thing in the morning.
 With a snort, Catrina put her hands on his shoulders and pushed him back on the pillows.

 "I made sure the hotel put out a generous amount of boric acid, Diatomaceous Earth, and freshly laundered sheets to kill the little pests!"